Hsins/note/docs/Udemy/The-Ultimate-MySQL-Bootcamp-Go-from-SQL-Beginner-to-Expert/01_Introduction-and-5-Minutes-of-SQL.md

-# Section 01 - Introduction and 5 Minutes of SQL
+# Introduction and 5 Minutes of SQL

 ## [Note] First Try of SQL